mszep/pandoc_resume/markdown/resume.md

 >  Passionate developer with a lot of interest in Rust and Functional Programming,
 >  that worked mostly with back-end web development.
->  On my free time I love to study about Computer Science in general,
+>  In my free time I love to study about Computer Science in general,
 >  and create projects on Github to learn and practice.

 ----